ghc-proposals/ghc-proposals/proposals/0000-branch-prediction-hints.rst

 .. contents::

 This proposal adds branch prediction hints to GHC Haskell, allowing programmers to communicate expected control flow to the compiler.
-Two complementary mechanisms are proposed: a ``{-# WEIGHT n #-}`` pragma for case alternatives and function clauses, and ``likely``/``unlikely`` functions for boolean conditions.
+A ``{-# WEIGHT n #-}`` pragma is added for case alternatives, function clauses, and guards.
 These hints propagate through the entire compilation pipeline and drive code layout, switch dispatch, register allocation, and LLVM metadata emission.
 A companion set of heuristics infers weights automatically when no explicit annotation is given.

 Motivation